Ivovis/Week-08-assignment/README.md

 One last thought, I have no clear idea how I would handle the images, I have a singular place holder image, but I wanted to use the image name from the database (imgsrc) to select the image held in public/images, theres no doubt a way to do this.

 Later I hope to return and add a content form so I can create,edit and delete blog posts.

+---

+### Last few tweaks ...

+Imported a component I used in week 6 assignment to enable full screen switching, along some other fiddling with styling to make the app more responsive.